Mechanisms of radiation-induced structural transformations in deposited gold clusters: Momentum transfer by primary electrons

 where $m_e$ is the mass of a projectile electron, $E$ is its kinetic energy, and $M$ is the mass of a gold atom.
 According to Eq.~(\ref{eq:elastic_collision_Emax}), a gold atom hit by a 200-keV electron will acquire the maximum kinetic energy $E_{\rm tr}^{\rm max} \sim 2.23$~eV.
+If one accounts for the relativistic kinematics of a collision between an energetic electron and an atom, Eq.~(\ref{eq:elastic_collision_Emax}) transforms into

+where $\gamma = (1 - (v/c)^2)^{-1/2}$ is the Lorentz factor and $c$ is the speed of light in vacuum.
+For a 200-keV electron (with the speed $v \approx 0.69c$) colliding with a gold atom, the relativistic maximum energy transfer is $E_{\rm tr}^{\rm max} \approx 2.66$~eV.
+A detailed analysis of the energy transfer processes with accounting for the relativistic kinematics is a separate research question which can be addressed in future studies.

-The energy transferred to an atom by an electron scattered at angle $\theta$ can then be calculated as \cite{Landau_1}:
+The energy transferred to an atom by an electron scattered at angle $\theta$ is given by \cite{Landau_1}: